 FUSE: A Conjuring (Vancouver Art Gallery, Vancouver BC, 2017) FUSE: A Conjuring considers the sources and origins of art, and how personal experience comes across through the materials and processes that artists draw into their service.
 By casting a desirous and contemplative gaze to the space between idea and form, or vision and flesh, we find ourselves collectively conjuring new ways of being.
 Featuring Simranpreet Anand, Stacey Ho, Tsēma Igharas, Kelly McInnes + Rianne Svelnis, Stephen Murray and acts from the Genero label.

 Wood Land School: Kahatènhston tsi na’tetiátere ne Iotohrkó: wa tánon Iotohrha (SBC galerie d’art contemporain, Montréal QC, 2017) Contemporary civic institutions and social structures are built upon systems that have silenced, ignored and destructively classified Indigenous people, ideas and objects.
 In response to this history, Wood Land School calls upon institutions to give intellectual and physical labor, philosophical and physical space, time, and funds to support Indigenous ideas, objects, discursivity and performance.
-The Wood Land School was established in 2011, originating in Duane Linklater’s North Bay studio.
-It is an experimental space where Indigenous thought and theory are centered, embodied, mobilized, and take shape as practice through exhibition and pedagogy.
+The Wood Land School is an experimental space where Indigenous thought and theory are centered, embodied, mobilized, and take shape as practice through exhibition and pedagogy.
 Wood Land School does not seek to summarize Indigenous identity, but rather to honour specific, embodied expressions of inheritance and becoming.
 For the duration of 2017, SBC galerie d’art contemporain has been renamed and will operate as the Wood Land School.
 Kahatènhston tsi na’tetiátere ne Iotohrkó: wa tánon Iotohrha is conceived as a single exhibition unfolding over the course of the year.
 For this project, Wood Land School’s members are Duane Linklater, Tanya Lukin Linklater and cheyanne turions, with Walter Scott.

 I am the Organizer of My Own Archive (Dazibao, Montréal QC, 2017) This screening exhibition presents a range of tactics for coming into relation with the remnants of personal and social histories, emphasizing the interpretive liberty at play in any project that aims to coax sense from isolated objects or recollected experiences.
 Featuring Stephanie Comilang, Sara Cwynar, Maria Lassnig, Dylan Mira, Krista Belle Stewart and Martine Syms.